mateus-f-torres/warehouse/README.md

 #### Super-Custom-Hook-Reducer
 It would be a lot easier to just use **Redux** and call it a day
-But this is a practice project so no extra library is allowed
+But this is a practice project so no state management library is used
 Combine **useState**, **useEffect** and **useReducer** to create a **Custom Hook**

 #### Controlled-Components... why ?